davidweisss/Cold_storage/README.md

 - achieve with as little dependencies as possible other than bitcoin and linux source code

 ## Steps of process

+Probably automatable with minor headache but interactive rn.

 1. Offline Delete Drives Securely
 2. Offline Setup Transfer and Backup Drives

+Automatic

 3. Online setup OS and configure server, with offline bitcoin installation

 From here on can transfer to air-gapped computer